QuarkChain/L2Bridge/backend/README.md

 There are a lot of variables to consider in this question.
 On one hand, LP income comes from each order's LP fee.
 In each user deposit order, there is a ramp-up fee for LP with an upper bound, giving LPs time to wait for a comfortable bid price, like an English auction mechanism.
 By the `MIN_LP_FEE` config in .env file, you can set a lower bound of LP fee acceptable in USD.
 On the other hand, you should control the operation cost as described [here](#how-can-i-control-gas-costs).
-Moreover, there are other considerations like operation cost to run the service, the risks caused by token price volatility, opportunity costs due to the fund return period, etc., which are out of the scope of this tool.
+Moreover, there are other considerations like operation cost to run the service, the risks caused by token price volatility, opportunity costs due to liquidity turnover, etc., which are out of the scope of this tool.
 ### How can I control gas costs?
 As described [here] (#how-should-i-manage-the-sync-service), you can choose sync strategy to control gas costs caused by sync transactions.
 To control gas costs on the transaction level, you can use `MAX_FEE_PER_GAS_L1` (for L1), `MAX_FEE_PER_GAS_AB` (for Arbitrum), or `GAS_PRICE_OP` (for Optimism) to limit the gas price for transactions other than taking orders (a.k.a claim).
 If the real-time gas price is higher, the transactions will be pending for later confirmation.